Mount Lucania

-Mount Lucania in Yukon is the third-highest mountain in Canada (5240 metres), and the second-highest mountain located entirely within the country (the summit of Mount Saint Elias, Canada's second highest peak, is shared with the US state of Alaska).
+Mount Lucania is a mountain in the Yukon territory, Canada.
+At 5240 m, it is the third-highest mountain in both Canada and the Saint Elias Mountains.
 A long ridge connects Mount Lucania with Mount Steele (5073 m), the fifth-highest in Canada.

 Lucania was named by the Duke of Abruzzi, as he stood on the summit of Mount Saint Elias on July 31, 1897, having just completed the first ascent.
 Seeing Lucania in the far distance, beyond Mount Logan, he immediately named it "after the ship on which the expedition had sailed from Liverpool to New York," the RMS Lucania.